bevyengine/bevy-website/content/learn/book/welcome/hello-bevy/_index.md

 // Rest of code
 ```

-Then, replace the main function with a Bevy App Decleration:
+Then, initialize and run your Bevy app:

 ```rust
 fn main() {